ainzzorl/wordhighlighter/README.md

 ## About
 Word Highlighter is a web extension (add-on) that, given a list of words, highlights their occurences on every page.
 It's written in TypeScript + AngularJS.

-The intended use case is memorizing new words and expanding your vocabulary:
+The primary use case is memorizing new words and expanding your vocabulary:
 - Learn a new word.
 - Add it to the dictionary.
 - See it highlighted when you encounter it.
 - See what words in your dictionary you encounter most often.

+Word Highlighter is smart about how it matches words on the page with words in the dictionary.
+It understands that "cherry" and "cherries", "aprender Español" and "aprendemos Español" are the same.

 ## Install
 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/wordhighlighter/)